![]() |

 Review the Documentation for this suite of program members.
 Link to an Evaluation zPAK Option that includes the program members, documentation and control files.

-The Customer Master file contains variable length records with the minimum and average record length being the same length of 512 bytes.
-The key starts in the first position of the record and is 12 bytes in length.
+This Customer Master file contains variable length records with the minimum and average record length being the same length of 512 bytes.
+The key starts at the first position of the record and is 12 bytes in length.
 The record layout (or record structure) is defined in a COBOL copy file and contains text strings and various numeric formats including zoned-decimal, packed and binary.
 The COBOL copy file provides information for an application program to build a data structure in Working Storage.
 However, it does not provide explicit information about the start positions of fields within the records or the physical size of the various numeric formats.
 The HTML document provides this information.

 This program suite provides an example of how to create and populate a Customer Master File.
 On the Mainframe System the file is a VSAM, Key-Sequenced-Data-Set (or KSDS).
 On a Windows or UNIX System the Micro Focus Indexed File format is used.
 The file contains 512 byte records and the key (or customer number) is twelve (12) bytes starting in the first position of each record.